hyperledger/aries-acapy-tools/README.md

 Before starting the migration process, make sure to stop any agents or applications that are currently using the wallet to avoid database access conflicts.

 ### 1. Backup your current wallet:

 It is important to create a backup of your current wallet before starting the migration process, in case anything goes wrong.
+Exact instructions for a full backup and how to restore it are outside of the scope of this guide.

 If using sqlite, copy the indy wallet from `/home/<user>/.indy_client/wallet/<wallet name>` to a temporary location you can run the migration script from.
-After running migration script you will be copying the resulting db into Askar location.
-Migrating a postgresql data base will not require any file relocation.
+After running migration script you will need to copy the resulting db into an Askar-specific location.

+Migrating a postgresql database will require backup but will not require any file relocation, as is the case for sqlite wallets.

 Both sqlite and postgresql migration will require updating ACA-Py startup config, which this guide will explain.

 ### 2. Prepare configuration:

 **DATA LOSS CAN OCCUR IF YOU ARE NOT CAREFUL.
 THIS PROCESS IS DELIBERATELY DESTRUCTIVE.
 BACKUP YOUR DATABASE BEFORE PROCEEDING.**

-The migration script supports migration from Indy SQLite to Aries SQLite or from Indy PostgreSQL to Aries PostgreSQL.
+The migration script supports migration from Indy SQLite to Askar SQLite or from Indy PostgreSQL to Askar PostgreSQL.
 Determine which database and [storage plugin](https://github.com/hyperledger/indy-sdk/tree/main/experimental/plugins/postgres_storage#wallet-management-modes) you are using and gather the necessary information for your scenario.

 Wallet migration strategies include `dbpw`, `mwst-as-profiles`, `mwst-as-stores`.
 The postgres `dbpw` is the default `wallet_scheme` for Indy when using postgres storage plugin.
 Postgres `MWST` wallet scheme serves both `MultiWalletSingleTable` and `MultiWalletSingleTableSharedPool` indy postgres wallet schemes.

 If you are using your `MultiWalletSingleTable` database for Multi-tenancy, it is recommended to use `mwst-as-profiles`.
 If you are using your `MultiWalletSingleTable` database for multiple ACA-Py instances but NOT Multi-tenancy, it is recommended to use `mwst-as-stores`.
 Here are examples of different strategies with minimum configuration.
 For `mwst-as-stores` strategy you will need to provide a json file that includes the wallet_name, keyed to wallet_key.
 For example: `{<wallet_name>:<wallet_key>,...}`.

-- `dbpw`(Indy SQLite -> Aries SQLite):
+- `dbpw`(Indy SQLite -> Askar SQLite):
     ```
     askar-upgrade \
     --strategy dbpw \